This is the top of the main content

 The moratorium does not apply to iwi or community licences.
 Engage with Te Puni Kōkiri or Ministry for Culture and Heritage if you have any questions on those classes of licences.
 Note that in some instances an iwi licence holder may also hold commercial licences.
 In these instances the moratorium still applies to the commercial licences that are held.

-Radio Spectrum Management has opened consultation on the potential reassignment of licences in the AM and FM radio spectrum bands prior to expiry in 2031.
+Radio Spectrum Management undertook consultation on the potential reassignment of licences in the AM and FM radio spectrum bands prior to expiry in 2031.